Analyzing Metaverse Patents: Latest Metaverse Patent examples (2023)

 In the metaverse, AI is possible to apply to non-player characters (NPCs), in different situations.
 NPCs are an integral part of every game.
 They react to and respond to the actions of players.
 NPCs are able to be placed in 3D spaces using AI’s processing capabilities.
 They can facilitate real-life conversations with users, or perform specific tasks.
 An AI NPC, unlike a human user can operate on its own and be used simultaneously by millions of users.
 It can work in multiple languages.

 AI can also be used to create metaverse avatars.
 An AI engine can analyze 2D or 3D scans and create avatars that are more accurate and realistic.
 AI can be used to make different facial expressions, hairstyles and clothes to enhance digital humans.
 Due to all these reasons, if you have any innovation tied to metaverse, or AI, you should immediately go for a patent in order to prevent losing out on your technological advantage to your competitors.

 Although this technology is not new, 3D reconstruction was used more frequently during the pandemic.
-This was especially true for the real estate sector, where lockdowns made it impossible for potential buyers to visit properties in person, or doctors to visit patients.
+This was especially true for the real estate sector, where lockdowns made it impossible for potential property buyers to visit properties in person, or doctors to visit patients.
 Some agencies used 3D reconstruction technology for virtual property tours.